top of page

 Started in 2008 from the simple premise of making American history more engaging and accessible for middle school students and their teachers, Mission US has emerged to become the most used history game since Oregon Trail, with millions of student plays and over 50,000 registered teachers.

 Mission US is a series of free online adventure-style games that cast players in the role of young people alive during extraordinary moments in American history.
-We have developed five games in the series so far, in collaboration with our partners at the American Social History Project at CUNY and WNET/Thirteen Public Media.
+We have developed seven games in the series so far (with an eighth in the works), in collaboration with our partners at the American Social History Project at CUNY and WNET/Thirteen Public Media.

 Quick Take